Yin Yoga & Anatomy Teacher Training IV - Flying Masters, Melbourne

 In addition, we compare it with classical Buddhist meditation practice and universal meditation, philosophy and theory.

-This practice offers an insight into and provides a taster of our Yin Therapy Meditation Retreat / Teacher Training course.
+This practice offers an insight into and provides a taster of the Yin Therapy Meditation Training.

-The Yin Therapy Meditation Course (100 hours) can lead to an extremely profound personal experience and transformation.
+The Yin Therapy Meditation Programme (100 hours) can lead to an extremely profound personal experience and transformation.

 6. Yin Therapy